electron/electron/docs/api/context-bridge.md

 ### Performance

 Electron will attempt to proxy any object, array or other structure you provide the `contextBridge` module.
 This includes method parameters, method return types, etc.  This can be quite costly when sending large data blobs.
-If you need more performance out of the bridge and you are sending data, no methods or dynamic content then we reccomend you `JSON.stringify` and `JSON.parse` the content across the bridge.
+If you need more performance out of the bridge and you are sending data, no methods or dynamic content then we recommend you `JSON.stringify` and `JSON.parse` the content across the bridge.
 E.g.

 ```javascript
 // Isolated World